fcoprata/weather_extraction_pipeline/README.md

 Dag Tasks in Airflow:
 <br>
-Create_table: create a postgres table with temperature, wind, description columns
+create_table: create a postgres table with temperature, wind, description columns
 <br>
 is_api_avaliable: uses an HTTP sensor to check if api is available
 <br>